People are generally social beings. We often interact with every individual we encounter, whether first acquaintance or long-term relationship.

 Get as many shots

-It is important to note that you need to shoot a single picture and shoot multiple images to capture the event’s span when shooting for this type of photography.
+It is important to note that you need to shoot a single picture and multiple images to capture the event’s span when shooting for this type of photography.

-You need to set up your camera to continuous shooting mode and get as many shots possible to increase your chance of getting good pictures.
+You need to set up your camera to continuous shooting mode and get as many shots as possible to increase your chance of getting good pictures.